Skip to Content

 How do you start up a pellet stove?

 There are two main types of pellet stoves: Auto-ignition and manual ignition.
 Auto-ignition stoves use an electrical starter (and subsequent spark) to create fire.
-All the user does is press a button, and the fire starts up.
+All the user does is press a button, and the fire starts.

-Manual ignition stoves require manual fire-starting – but usually, just bringing a lighter up to the wood pellets and closing the door is enough to get the fire started.
+Manual ignition stoves require manual fire-starting – but usually, just bringing a lighter to the wood pellets and closing the door is enough to start the fire.
 A pellet stove is the easiest, safest fire you could ever hope to start!

 Do pellet stoves need electricity?

 Yes.
-Even though a pellet stove works with the use of fire, it uses a fan and motor to move circulated air through the unit.
+Even though a pellet stove works with fire, it uses a fan and motor to move circulated air through the unit.

 Where should I put my pellet stove?

-A pellet stove should be placed where there is enough ventilation, circulation, and space.
-Since pellet stoves can be heavy, it’s best to measure out an allocated area before buying your stove.
-Pellet stoves are not the type of household object you want to move around every other week: pick a spot!
+A pellet stove should be placed with enough ventilation, circulation, and space.
+Since pellet stoves can be heavy, it’s best to measure an allocated area before buying your stove.
+Pellet stoves are not the household object you want to move around every other week: pick a spot!

 Do not place your pellet stove directly on the floor.
 Special protective padding should be purchased with your pellet stove and protects the floor (but also prevents your stove from scraping or scuffing the surface).